Puppet Master: The Littlest Reich: Production

 Puppet Master: The Littlest Reich was announced in May 2016 with Di Bonaventura Pictures and Caliber Media (later Cinestate) optioning the film rights and S. Craig Zahler listed as writing the screenplay.

 Swedish filmmaking duo Sonny Laguna and Tommy Wiklund were hired to direct the film in 2017.
-At the same time, Thomas Lennon joined the cast as the lead and Udo Kier had been hired to play the puppet master Andre Toulon.
+At the same time, Thomas Lennon joined the cast as the lead and Udo Kier was hired to play the puppet master Andre Toulon.
 Other cast members included Jenny Pellicer, Nelson Franklin, Charlyne Yi, Alex Beh, Barbara Crampton, Tina Parker, Skeeta Jenkins and Michael Pare.
-The film began shooting in Dallas, Texas in April.
+The film began shooting in Dallas, Texas in April, with most filming occurring at the historic Ambassador Hotel.
+Some establishing and b-roll footage was left unfinished at the end of production; because Udo Kier was unavailable to return, Fangoria writer Preston Fassel plays Toulon in scenes where his face is not visible on camera.

-A veteran Italian composer Fabio Frizzi scored the film.
+Veteran Italian composer Fabio Frizzi scored the film.

 Release

 The film had its world premiere at the Overlook Film Festival on April 20, 2018.
 The film had its Canadian premiere at the Fantasia International Film Festival in Canada on July 23, 2018.
 It was released to video on demand on August 17, 2018, and was released on DVD limited release on VHS and Blu-ray on September 25, 2018.